-The Census of Queensland Flora records the status and distribution of all of the knownflora species in Queensland, and is updated annually to include newly described species, along with name and status changes that have occurred during the year.
+The Census of the Queensland Flora records the status and distribution of all of the known flora species in Queensland, and is updated annually to include newly described species, new records and new naturalisations along with name and status changes that have occurred during the year.

 For more information on these publications contact the Queensland Herbarium.

-In 2015, botanists described 21 new plant species for Queensland, as documented in the latest issue of the journal Austrobaileya.
-Two of these species are recommended for Nature Conservation Act listing as threatened.
+In 2017, botanists described 20 new plant species, as documented in the latest issue of the journal Austrobaileya..
+A further two species are recorded as new for Australia.

 Olearia, family Asteraceae

 Olearia species are native daisies that are either herbs or shrubs and often have showy flower heads.
 Queensland now has 26 species of Olearia, with the addition of these two new species, Olearia bella and O. orientalis.
 Both are bushy shrubs: the former has clusters of mauve or purple flower heads, while the latter has single white flower heads.
 Both have highly restricted distributions and are recommended for listing as Vulnerable under Queensland’s Nature Conservation Act 1992.

 Melaleuca comosa is a large shrub with a dense rounded crown, flaky fibrous bark, and white flowers.
 This new species is superficially similar to M. lasiandra and M. bracteata but differs from these species in many characteristics.
 It is restricted to a single population in western Queensland and is recommended for listing as Vulnerable under Queensland’s Nature Conservation Act 1992.